Tehseen Javed

 Tehseen Javed (also spelled Tehsin Javed) (born 12 March 1960) is a Pakistani Pop singer and composer.
 He is known for his work as a playback singer in Pakistani films.
 He gained significant recognition for his blockbuster song "Dil Hogaya Hai Tera Dewana" from the 1995 film Mushkil.

 Early life

 Tehseen was born in Karachi, Pakistan.
 Javed began his music career as a teenager in Karachi, where he was also raised.
 In 1977, he was discovered by Karim Shahabuddin and he invited him to PTV Karachi Center.
 He was studying engineering but he left it after his first semester because he was interested in singing and started singing in college.
-There he gave a audition and he passed it then he met Shabi Farooqui.
-Shabi wrote a song Mere Lafzon Ki Mehkar Tu for him but he had to go to another station for a music show then Alamgir sanged the song.
+There he gave an audition and he passed it then he met Shabi Farooqui.
+Shabi wrote a song Mere Lafzon Ki Mehkar Tu for him but he had to go to another station for a music show then Alamgir sang the song.

 Then he went to another studio and Shoaib gave him another song to sing which Alamgir was supposed to sing but he couldn't make it.